ALT-C 2012 – a confrontation with reality

 Speaking in June 1962, John F. Kennedy railed against our tendencies to “hold fast to the clichés of our forbears”, “subject all facts to a prefabricated set of interpretations”, and “enjoy the comfort of opinion without the discomfort of thought” [1].
 He called for a “new, difficult, but essential confrontation with reality”.

-ALT-C 2012 will provide a valuable and practical forum for practitioners, researchers, managers and policy-makers from education and industry to come together to explore, reflect, influence and learn.
+ALT-C 2012 provided a valuable and practical forum for practitioners, researchers, managers and policy-makers from education and industry to come together to explore, reflect, influence and learn.

-Sign-up to a low-volume email distribution list about the conferencedownload a PDF of the flyer for the conference [3MB; September 2011].
+Sign-up to a low-volume email distribution list about the conferencedownload a PDF of the flyer for the conference [1.5MB; September 2011].

 • November 2011: call for proposals for demonstrations, full proceedings papers, short “Pecha Kucha” presentations, short papers, symposia, and workshops